xLightsSequencer/xLights/README.txt

    -- enh (gil)    Added a new LOR output that allows xLights to control CCRs, Pixies, and other
                    existing controllers to run on a LOR network (LOR USB dongle).
    -- bug (gil)    Protect against crash if user sets DMX flood light channel values higher than total changes.
-   -- bug (dkulp)  Fix brightness if contrast isnt set -- enh (keith)  Add matrix face downloader
+   -- bug (dkulp)  Fix brightness if contrast isn't set -- enh (keith)  Add matrix face downloader
    -- enh (keith)  Add the ability to lock effects.
 This will prevent moving and resizing only.
    -- bug (keith)  Fix face centred not working all the time